Sufyaan-Kazi/SBoot-Cities-Service/README.md

 Spring Boot is designed to get you up and running quickly and it is opinioated, so explain:

 * I have not needed to define a long list of libraries, in my build.gradle I add a dependency on Spring Boot and then dependencies on specific spring-boot starter projects
-* I have not needed to configure endpoints in my web.xml or configure more detail about wish endpoints exists
+* I have not needed to configure endpoints in my web.xml or configure more detail about which endpoints exists, my CityRepository class automaticaly exposes these as endpoints because of the @RestRepository endpoints
+* I have not needed to define any SQL queries, the methods I list in the repository class are automatically interpreted into queires because of the way I define them -> findByNameIgnoreCase (findBy<field in my entityy><type of find>)
+* I have not needed to build a mapping config file between java and the db - this is handled by a few simple annotations
+* I have not needed to hard code db parameters.
+These are "injected" at runtime using the DataSoruceConfig class (it is labelled with a specific @Profile), or just injected by Boot immeidatelty when running in Pivotal Cloud Foundry.
+* I have not needed to write nay code to locate or parse properties files, Spring Boot just knows where to read it.